Associate Professor Jennifer Ridgley

 |Phone:||613-520-2600 x 2576|

 My research to date has focused on the relationship between state practices of border security and migration management, the changing substance and meaning of citizenship, and the criminalization of migrant workers.
-I have been particularly fascinated by how these relationships manifest themselves in the unlikely sites of border security: in the interior of the United States and Canada, in cities, and in the everyday interactions between non-citizens, employers, municipal service providers, and local police.
-I am interested in how sovereignty, racialized identities, and citizenship are produced and disrupted in these spaces.
-In the past, I have addressed these questions by exploring the history of “sanctuary cities” in the United States, as well as the passage of anti-immigrant ordinances by municipal governments.
+I have focused on how these relationships manifest themselves in the unlikely sites of border security: in the interior of the United States and Canada, in cities, and in the everyday interactions between non-citizens, employers, municipal service providers, and local police.
+I am interested in how sovereignty, racialized identities, and citizenship are produced and transformed in these spaces.
+In the past, I have addressed these questions by exploring the history of “sanctuary cities” in the United States and Canada, as well as the passage of anti-immigrant ordinances by municipal governments.

 - Critical labour, political, and legal geographies of the city